pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 Docker starts now building a new image based on the Dockerfile commands.
 The name of the image is `nickname/costumer_example` and the version is `1.0`.
 The last argument defines where docker searches for a Dockerfile

 ###2.
 Create and start (run command) some servers
 With the next instruction we run a docker container with the name `usa` using our previously created image.
-When the server is started you have to choose password for the root user and enter the name for the server, for our first container `usa`.
+When the server is started you have to choose a password for the root user and enter the name for the server, for our first container `usa`.

     docker run --name usa -it orientdb/customer_example:1.0 dserver.sh